segf00lt/website/content/blog/university.md

-I did a very small poll where I asked a handful of my friends who are in university (~5 people) the following question: how many people do you know that are truly invested in their course?
-The highest answer I got was 3 (which included me and the answerer), and the others where all 0 .
+I did a very small poll where I asked a handful of my friends who are in university (~5 people) the following question: how many people do you know that are truly invested in what they're doing at university?
+The highest answer I got was 3 (which included me and the answerer), and the others where all 0.
 Why does it have to be like this?
 Why is everyone comfortable with being aimless?
 With doing things they dislike?
-Prior to enrolling in Computer Science I personally fell for the uni scam and enrolled in another course straight out of high-school.
+Prior to enrolling in Computer Science I personally fell for the uni scam and enrolled in another degree straight out of high-school.
 But while I was there and wasn't sure what I actually wanted to do I still tried to _get into it_.
 I explored the field on my own time and made an effort to become interested.
 When I realized it wasn't for me, I dropped out.

 If no one really cares for the path they're on, nobody works on stuff beyond what they've been told to (or on their own time), and everybody complains about